 Open the Jenkins web UI, and go to Manage Jenkins -> Configure System.

 Configure ALI Integration:

 The ALI plugin is used to synchronize test results information with HP ALI.
-To configure default Jenkins to ALI synchronization, complete the following steps:

-Enable the default HP AGM Server Connection option and enter the required inputs.
+To configure default Jenkins to ALI synchronization, enable the default HP AGM Server Connection option and enter the required inputs.